Computinglk/Xbomb/README.md

 # USAGE

-python3 Xbomb.py
++ python3 Xbomb.py

 This will start a Xbomb framework

-Run the 'help' command on the Xbomb shell to get the help menu
++ Run the 'help' command on the Xbomb shell to get the help menu

 [ Xbomb > help ]

 # ABOUT

-This is a product from Computinglk written by Kavishka Gihan Ferenando Use this leagally
++  A product from Computinglk written by Kavishka Gihan Ferenando

++ Use this leagally

-I wont be responsible for any illegal activity
++ I wont be responsible for any illegal activity